hendripermana2021/YOLO_TSIXV/README.md

-# SPARK (Detect empty parking to make Mobilization easier)
+# SPARK (Space Parking Analyzer with Real-time Knowledge)

 ## Project Description
 Please describe your Startup Campus final project here.
 You may should your <b>model architecture</b> in JPEG or GIF.